Onto-Med/gfo-light/docs/README.md

 **Example 1a.** *Continuant classes.*

-**Object boundaries** are 0-, 1-, or 2-dimensional (visible or imaginary) entities (i.e., points, lines and surfaces) that border objects (natural boundaries) or are located inside them (inner boundaries).
+**Object boundaries** are 0-, 1-, or 2-dimensional (visible or imaginary) entities (i.e., points, lines, and surfaces) that border objects (natural boundaries) or are located inside them (inner boundaries).
-In the anthropology use case, for example, these can be certain planes (e.g., frontal plane), axes (e.g., longitudinal axis) and points (e.g., gonion) of the human skeleton.
+In the anthropology use case, for example, these can be certain planes (e.g., frontal plane), axes (e.g., longitudinal axis), and points (e.g., gonion) of the human skeleton.
 Other examples are the surface and the boundary lines of the football field or the penalty spot.
 Boundaries of objects are surfaces, boundaries of surfaces are lines and boundaries of lines are points.
-Such relationships are specified using object properties *boundaryOf*, *innerBoundaryOf* or *naturalBoundaryOf*.
+Such relationships are specified using object properties *boundaryOf*, *innerBoundaryOf*, or *naturalBoundaryOf*.
 Lines are not necessarily straight.
-They can be, for example, curves or broken lines that pass through (*spatiallyPassesThrough*, *spatiallyStartsOn*, *spatiallyEndsOn*) various points and form a corner, a triangle or a polygon.
+They can be, for example, curves or broken lines that pass through (*spatiallyPassesThrough*, *spatiallyStartsOn*, *spatiallyEndsOn*) various points and form a corner, a triangle, or a polygon.
 Object boundaries can be assigned to a corresponding object using the object property *hasOwner*.

 <table>